Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \end{Lemma}

 \begin{proof}

-Breaking this into three terms, the middle term is Recombining the three terms gives the Lemma. \end{proof}
+Breaking this into three terms, the middle term is Recombining the three terms, using the easily established identity $\delta(R^2) - \delta(R\phi) =\delta(R)$, gives the Lemma. \end{proof}

-\begin{Remark} Among the three terms on the right hand side of \eqref{eq:double}, the first term is the major term corresponding to the term predicted by the classical case, and the other two terms deal with the possibility that $\ol{CK^2}$ and/or $\ol \chiup K$ is the trivial character. \end{Remark}
+\begin{Remark} Among the three terms on the right hand side of \eqref{eq:double}, the first is the major term predicted by the classical case.
+The other two correspond to degenerate cases. \end{Remark}